forcedotcom/apex-tmLanguage/README.md

 ## Releasing

-Tags on this repo get automatically published as a GitHub release and an NPM package through Travis CI.
+Merges to main on this repo with commits of type 'feat' or 'fix' get automatically published as a GitHub release and an NPM package through Github Actions.

 ## Attribution